-- 8. Procedure Operating Instructions; Calculations; Interpretation of Results - A. Preliminaries - (1) Allow frozen plasma (patient samples and CDC QCs) to reach ambient temperature. - (2) Perform the required maintenance of the Axsym system (monthly, weekly, daily in this order). - B. Preparing the Run
+8. Procedure Operating Instructions; Calculations; Interpretation of Results

+- A. Preliminaries - 1.
+Allow frozen plasma (patient samples and CDC QCs) to reach ambient temperature. - 2.
+Perform the required maintenance of the Axsym system (monthly, weekly, daily in this order). - B. Preparing the Run

-One run is defined as a maximum of 6 segments (60 samples) including duplicates of three levels of inhouse bench QC pools.
+One run is defined as a maximum of 6 segments (60 samples) including duplicates of three levels of in-house bench QC pools plus one Abbott QC.